Kris Kristofferson: 1985–2021: Highwaymen and later years

 In spite of the success of Highwayman 2 in 1990, Kristofferson's solo recording career slipped significantly in the early 1990s, though he continued to record successfully with the Highwaymen.
 Lone Star (1996 film by John Sayles) reinvigorated Kristofferson's acting career, and he soon appeared in Blade, Blade II, Blade: Trinity, A Soldier's Daughter Never Cries, Fire Down Below, Tim Burton's remake of Planet of the Apes, Chelsea Walls, Payback, The Jacket, and Fast Food Nation.

 The Songwriters Hall of Fame inducted Kristofferson in 1985, as had the Nashville Songwriters Hall of Fame earlier, in 1977.
 In 1999, The Austin Sessions was released, an album on which Kristofferson reworked some of his favorite songs with the help of artists such as Mark Knopfler, Steve Earle, and Jackson Browne.
 He underwent coronary artery bypass surgery shortly after the album's release.

 In 1997, Kristofferson co-starred in the film Fire Down Below with Steven Seagal.
 Kristofferson appeared in the Stephen Norrington film Blade, alongside Wesley Snipes, as Blade's mentor Abraham Whistler.
 He reprised the role in Blade II (2002) and again in Blade: Trinity (2004).
 In 1998 he starred in Dance with Me along with Vanessa Williams and Chayanne.

 In 2003, Broken Freedom Song was released, a live album recorded in San Francisco.
 That year, he received the "Spirit of Americana" free speech award from the Americana Music Association.
 In 2004, he began experiencing memory problems which lasted for the next 11 years.
 That November, he was inducted into the Country Music Hall of Fame.

-On October 21, 2005, the movie Dreamer was released, in which Kristofferson played the role of "Pop", a retired thoroughbred horse trainer.
-The movie was inspired by the true story of the mare Mariah's Storm which won the Turfway Breeders Cup Classic.
+On October 21, 2005, the film Dreamer was released, in which Kristofferson played the role of "Pop", a retired thoroughbred horse trainer.
+The film was inspired by the true story of the mare Mariah's Storm which won the Turfway Breeders Cup Classic.
 In 2006, he received the Johnny Mercer Award from the Songwriters Hall of Fame and released his first album full of new material in 11 years; This Old Road.
 Also in 2006, Kristofferson starred with Geneviève Bujold in the film Disappearances about whiskey running from Quebec to the U.S. during the Great Depression.